loda-lang/loda-programs/programs/oeis/list0.md

 * [A081492](http://oeis.org/A081492) ([L31 program](081/A081492.asm)): Sum of terms in n-th row of A081491.
 * [A081493](http://oeis.org/A081493) ([L16 program](081/A081493.asm)): Triangle read by rows in which the n-th row begins with n and contains n terms of an Arithmetic progression with a common difference of (n-1).
 * [A081494](http://oeis.org/A081494) ([L06 program](081/A081494.asm)): Start with Pascal's triangle; form a triangle by sliding down n steps from top on both sides and including the horizontal row, deleting the inner numbers; a(n) = sum of entries on perimeter of triangle.
+* [A081495](http://oeis.org/A081495) ([L09 program](081/A081495.asm)): Start with Pascal's triangle; form a rhombus by sliding down n steps from top on both sides then sliding down inwards to complete the rhombus and then deleting the inner numbers; a(n) = sum of entries on perimeter of rhombus.
 * [A081498](http://oeis.org/A081498) ([L05 program](081/A081498.asm)): Consider the triangle in which the n-th row starts with n, contains n terms and the difference of successive terms is 1,2,3,... up to n-1.
 Sequence gives row sums.
 * [A081499](http://oeis.org/A081499) ([L18 program](081/A081499.asm)): Sum at 45 degrees to horizontal in triangle of A081498.
 * [A081502](http://oeis.org/A081502) ([L06 program](081/A081502.asm)): Let n = 10x + y where 0 <= y <= 9, x >= 0.
 Then a(n) = 3x+y.